 Bottom line: If you manage to have a savings buffer to cover you and your family for 3-9 months, you’ll be doing better than 27 million UK adults, and that’s a fact.

 Thank you for getting all the way to the end!
 I’d love to know your thoughts on this.
-I’m on Facebook, Twitter, Pinterest and Instagram.
-You can also comment below or sign up to my doctor’s weekly prescription by filling out the form under this post.
+I’m on Facebook so feel free to join!

 Lets get financially savvy!